2 Found Dead In Fontana Home Due To Possible Fentanyl Overdoses

-KCAL9’s Tina Patel reported from the location =- the 14300 block of Arrow Boulevard — where she said many neighbors never even heard of the powerful drug.
+KCAL9’s Tina Patel reported from the 14300 block of Arrow Boulevard, where she said many neighbors had never even heard of the powerful drug.

-The DEA was on scene trying to determine exactly what drugs might have been involved.
+The DEA was trying to determine what drugs might have been involved.

 Relatives had come to check on the two.
-A third woman was also found in the home — unconscious — and she was transported to the hospital.
+A third woman was also found in the home unconscious, and she was taken to a hospital.
 Her condition was unknown, Patel reported.

 There were also several children in the home.
 They appeared to be fine, officials said, but were checked out as a precaution.